 Office of the Attorney General Child Support Division

 13.4 FAQs - Domestic Violence/Sexual Assault

 Q. 13-1 -- What do I do if I lost the physical copy of my protective order in a disaster and it is not in the police database?

 You can obtain free, certified copies of your protective order by contacting the court clerk for the court that issued your order.
 Tex.
 Fam.
 Code § 81.002.
 Copies of the protective order should also have been sent to your local law enforcement by the court issuing your order.
 Tex.
 Fam.
 Code § 85.042(a).
 After receiving an order from the clerk of the issuing court, law enforcement must immediately enter the information into the Department of Public Safety statewide law enforcement information system.
 Tex.
 Fam.
 Code § 86.0011 allows for only a three-business-day grace period from the time law enforcement receives the order to when they must enter the information into the system.
 If you find out that the court clerk did not forward the protective order to law enforcement, you should ask them to do so immediately.

-Alternatively, a motion for enforcement of your protective order can be filed with the court with original jurisdiction over the protective order, or any county where either the parties reside or where an alleged violation occurred, and the court has the authority to hold the protective order violator in contempt.
+Alternatively, a motion for enforcement of your protective order can be filed with the court with original jurisdiction over the protective order, or any county where either of the parties reside, or where an alleged violation occurred.
+The court has the authority to hold the protective order violator in contempt.
 Tex.
 Fam.
-Code § 81.002.
+Code § 81.010.

 Further, if you relocated to Texas after a disaster and have a protective order that was issued by a court in a different state, it is still enforceable.
 According to Tex.
 Fam.
 Code § 88.004(a)–(c), Texas does not require you to have a certified copy of your protective order for it to be enforced.
 As long as the officer “determine[s] that there is probable cause to believe that a valid foreign protective order exists by relying on any relevant information,” the order will be enforced.